INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 ![v2021.2](./img/v2021.2.png "v2021.2")

 ### v2021.3 - 15/09/2021
 This release is scheduled for 15/09/2021 and only includes non-breaking changes.
 All these changes (each managed in a dedicated branch) are first incorporated in the _staging_ branch, i.e. they are made available in the Staging instance; afterwards, each change which is also tested and accepted by the user who originally reported it, is also incorporated in the _v2021.3_ branch.
 This branch is finally merged into the _master_ branch, which will make all changes available in the Production instance.
-Conversely, in addition to the non-breaking changes, breaking changes (each managed in a dedicated branch) are also incorporated in the _beta_ branch.
+Conversely, in addition to the non-breaking changes, breaking changes (each managed in a dedicated branch) are also incorporated in the _beta_ branch which is merged in the _staging_ branch, allowing the inclussion of breaking changes in the next v2022.0 release.
 Should hotfixes be needed at any time, they are immediately incorporated both in the _staging_, the _master_ and the _beta_ branches.

 ![v2021.3](./img/v2021.3.png "v2021.3")

 ### v2022.0 - 15/01/2022
 This release is scheduled for 15/01/2022 and includes breaking and non-breaking changes.
-All these changes (each managed in a dedicated branch) are progressively incorporated in the _beta_ branch, and finally also in the _v2022.0_ branch.
-This branch is finally merged into the _staging_ and the _master_ branches, which will make all changes available in both the Staging and the Production instances.
+All these changes (each managed in a dedicated branch) are progressively incorporated in the _staging_ branch, and finally also in the _v2022.0_ branch.
+This branch is finally merged into the _master_ branches, which will make all changes available in the Production instance.
 Should hotfixes be needed at any time, they are immediately incorporated in both the _staging_ and the _master_ branches.

 ![v2022.0](./img/v2022.0.png "v2022.1")